Rob's plants

 About my plant portraits

-Some helpful links to other websites
+Some particularly helpful links to other websites

 Seed-starting details for this plant